Celâl Bayar

-Bayar began his career in the Committee of Union and Progress, establishing its Izmir and Bursa branches.
+Bayar began his career in the Committee of Union and Progress, establishing its İzmir and Bursa branches.
 Following the declaration of the Republic, he founded much of Turkey's early financial institutions, including the country's first bank, İş Bankası.
 An advocate of liberal economic policies, Mustafa Kemal Atatürk appointed Bayar prime minister in 1937 to liberalize the economy, until he resigned in 1939 under Atatürk's successor, İsmet İnönü.

 Until 1945, he was a member of Republican People's Party (CHP) which was the sole legal party.
 In 1946, he founded the Democrat Party along with Adnan Menderes, Fuat Köprülü and Refik Koraltan beginning Turkey's multiparty period, which still goes on to this day.
-A peaceful transfer of power from the CHP to DP happened in the 1950 elections, after which Bayar as elected Turkey's third president.
-He was subsequently re-elected in 1954 and 1957, serving for 10 years as president.
+A peaceful transfer of power from the CHP to DP happened in the 1950 elections, after which Bayar Was elected Turkey's third president.
+He was re-elected in 1954 and 1957, serving for 10 years as president.
 In that period, Menderes was his prime minister.
 He was overthrown and incarcerated after the 1960 coup d'etat, and advocated for the restoration of rights of former politicians associated with the Democrat Party following his release.

 He is considered to be the longest-lived former head of state and was the longest-lived state leader until 8 December 2008 (when he was surpassed by Chau Sen Cocsal Chhum).
 Celâl Bayar died on 22 August 1986 at the age of 103 after a brief illness.

 Early years

-Mahmud Celâleddin (Bayar after 1934) was born on 16 May 1883 at Umurbey, a village of Gemlik, Bursa, the third son of Abdullah Fehmi Efendi, religious leader and teacher who migrated from Lom, Ottoman Bulgaria as a muhacir, after the Bulgarians ethnically cleansed the Muslim population there during the 1877-1878 Russo-Turkish war.
+Mahmut Celâlettin (Bayar after 1934) was born on 16 May 1883 at Umurbey, a village of Gemlik, Bursa, the third son of Abdullah Fehmi Efendi, religious leader and teacher who migrated from Lom, Ottoman Bulgaria as a muhacir, after the Bulgarians ethnically cleansed the Muslim population there during the 1877–1878 Russo-Turkish war.
 His older brothers were Behzat and Asım.
-Bayar worked as a clerk after school, first in a court in Gemlik and then in Ziraat Bank.
-In 1906, he was employed in the Deutsche Orientbank in Bursa.
+He first worked at the Gemlik Régie Company and in the court clerk’s office, and later at the Ziraat Bank in Bursa.
+Following this, he took up a position at Deutsche Orientbank.
+During his years in Bursa, he attended courses at the Collège Français de l'Assomption, managed by French priests, as well as silk production training at Dârütta‘lîm-i Harîr.